How to Care for and Clean Your Solid Wood Furniture

 We recommend keeping the relative humidity in your home around 35 percent and the temperature between 60 and 80 degrees.

 Fireplaces, radiators and heaters can also take a toll on wood.
-Try not to have a heat source and solid wood furniture side by side.
+It's best not to have a heat source and solid wood furniture side by side.

 If storing items such as table leaves, remember to put them in a temperature-controlled environment as well.
 A closet or under a bed may work better than the basement or attic.
-Better yet- choose an option with butterfly leaf or “self-storing” leaves that tuck under the tabletop for safekeeping.
+Better yet, choose a furniture option with butterfly leaf or “self-storing” leaves that tuck under the tabletop for safekeeping.

 5. Do yearly maintenance